Asian Americans in arts and entertainment: Painting

 Asian American art is one of the last genres to be added to modern day collections; however, many notable painters have drawn inspiration from art techniques of Asian-origin.
 In the 19th century, painters like Whistler and Van Gogh used various Japanese works as models for their artwork.
 At the same time, many Japanese painters were moving to California to blend their work with what would become new Western Techniques.
 Asian American art can mostly be traced back to the West Coast with artists also popping up in New York.

+Tyrus Wong (1910–2016), who emigrated to the US from China, is considered to be one of the influential artists of the 20th century.
+He was a muralist for the Works Progress Administration.
+As well as having been a production illustrator for films such as Bambi (1942), some of his paintings are now or have been exhibited in art museums.
+Examples include Deer on Cliff (1960s) and The Cove (1960s) which had been exhibited at the Armand Hammer Museum.
+When he was about two years old, the last imperial dynasty of China, the Qing Dynasty, had come to an end.

 Paul Horiuchi was a Japanese-born American painter best known for his abstract collages of torn, hand-colored mulberry paper.
 Active in Seattle, he created the glass mural behind the Seattle Center amphitheater in 1962.

 Indian-American Faris McReynolds is a Los Angeles-based artist and musician.
 Sueo Serisawa helped establish the California Impressionist style of painting.
 Los Angeles-based artists James Jean and David Choe have received domestic and international recognition within the Lowbrow art scene.

 Martin Wong was a San Francisco and New York-based queer painter that made notable contributions to the 1980s East Village art scene.
 Wong was also involved with the growing New York graffiti art scene of this time and collected pieces from artists like Futura 2000 and Keith Haring.

-Unfortunately, the Japanese Internment Camps following WWII put a halt to a lot of Asian American artists.
+Japanese Internment Camps following WWII put a halt to a lot of Asian American artists.
 Art that resulted from this time serves as some of the only documentation of the trials and tribulations of the many Japanese Americans who were forced into camps.

 Roger Shimomura is a painter and printmaker whose works combine pop culture motifs, racial stereotypes, and evocations of his childhood experiences in the Minidoka internment camp during World War II.

 Abstract expressionism exploded onto the scene in the 1950s, drawing inspiration from calligraphy.